pivotal-cf/pivotal-ui/styleguide_new/docs/GetStarted.md

     ```

-Seem overwhelming?
-It's time to talk with a front-end dev on the Pivotal team on how to hook this into your project.
+Need help?
+Pair with an engineer on the Apps Manager/Pivotal UI team on how to set up Pivotal UI for use in your project.

 ### Install